Salah El-Saadany

 Salah El-Saadany (October 23, 1943 – April 19, 2024) was an Egyptian actor.
 He starred in or directed over 35 plays, 45 television series, and 70 films throughout his career.

 He studied agricultural engineering and obtained a bachelor’s degree from the faculty of agriculture, Cairo University.
 Among his classmates were the actor Adel Emam and the former Prime Minister of Syria, Mahmoud Al-Zoubi.

+Salah El-Din bin Othman Al-Saadani was born in Kafr Al-Qarinin in the Menoufia Governorate in Egypt, on October 23, 1943 AD.
+He studied agricultural engineering and obtained a bachelor's degree from the Faculty of Agriculture at Cairo University.
+Among his classmates were the artist Adel Emam and the former Prime Minister of Syria, Mahmoud Al-Zoubi.

 Personal life

 His older brother is writer and journalist Mahmud Sadani.
 His son is actor Ahmed El Saadany.